 Yes.
-Indian law recognises use of both express and implied terms in a construction contract.
+Indian law recognises the use of both express and implied terms in a construction contract.
 While express terms are easily identifiable, implied terms must be read into a contract while examining the intention of the contracting parties.
 However, such terms must not offend the intended commercial purpose of the contract as understood between the parties.
 While there is no agreed set of terms which can be implied in a construction contract, certain obligations are understood as impliedly binding on both the employer and the contractor.
-For example, a contractor is expected to perform its tasks while exercising a standard of care, and must provide such materials which are fit to be used for the stipulated works.
+For example, a contractor is expected to perform its tasks while exercising a standard of care, and must provide such materials as are fit to be used for the stipulated works.

-3.4 If the contractor is delayed by two concurrent events, one the fault of the contractor and one the fault or risk of his employer, is the contractor entitled to: (a) an extension of time; and/or (b) the costs arising from that concurrent delay?
+3.4 If the contractor is delayed by two concurrent events, one the fault of the contractor and one the fault or risk of the employer, is the contractor entitled to: (a) an extension of time; and/or (b) the costs arising from that concurrent delay?

 The Indian position on concurrent delay is not certain.
+However, Indian courts readily refer to and rely on English contract cases.
 In situations where there are concurrent delays on the part of an employer and a contractor, an employer may rely upon them to substitute an extension of time for payment of any monetary damages to a contractor, whereas a contractor may rely upon them to defend against imposition of liquidated damages upon itself by an employer.
 Therefore, in cases of concurrent delays, a contractor would be entitled to an extension of time and not to compensation for any loss it may have suffered due to the delays (see: De Beers UK Ltd v.
 Atos Origin IT Services UK Ltd [2010] EWHC 3276 (TCC)).
 A contractor would be entitled to an extension of time for the period of delay caused by the relevant event notwithstanding the concurrent effect of the other event (see: Walter Lilly & Co Ltd v.
 Mackay [2012] EWHC 1773 (TCC)).
-Indian courts usually refer to and rely upon English cases.
+Indian courts have generally adhered to this position (see: National Highways Authority of India v.
+Patel KNR (JV), FAO (OS) (COMM) 184/2018 and Essar Projects (India) Ltd. & Ors. v.
+Gail (India) Ltd. [2012] Arb P. No. 424).

-3.5 Is there a time limit beyond which the parties to a construction contract may no longer bring claims against each other?
+3.5 Is there a statutory time limit beyond which the parties to a construction contract may no longer bring claims against each other?
 How long is that period and when does time start to run?